hellflame/argparse/README.md

 If `Validate` is set, `Formatter` is right after `Validate`

-If raise errors in `Formatter`, it will partly act like `Validate`
+If raise errors in `Formatter`, it will do some job like `Validate`

-The return type of `interface{}` should be the same as your Argument Type, or Element Type of your Arguments, to by `string` as Example shows
+The return type of `interface{}` should be the same as your Argument Type, or Element Type of your Arguments, here,  to be `string` as Example shows

 #### 8. ArgumentChoices